LunaDash/AAS-18-290-6DOF/README.md

+# Code for "Deep Reinforcement Learning for Six Degree-of-Freedom Planetary Powered Descent and Landing"
 # AAS-18-290-6DOF:  Preprint Results
 # AAS-18-290-6DOF_manuscript:   Final Results
 # Please cite the following paper if you publish work using this code: